monoluk/chatroom_server_client/README.md

 #need to quit admin.py program for the change to take effect.
 But Server doesn't have to stop.

 # run pickleData.py
-#to quickly reset uses.txt to default
+#to quickly restore uses.txt to default